Cumin Scented Chickpeas with Chicken Sausage

 - 2 bell peppers (whatever colors you have), chopped

-- 12 oz (about 4 links) organic smoked chicken sausage in 1/4 inch slices (I like Aidell’s Chicken and Apple Sausages.
-Try to find a brand that doesn’t use nitrates or nitrites.
-They have the same flavor as normal sausages (or better) but are much healthier.)
+- 12 oz (about 4 links) organic smoked chicken sausage in ¼ inch slices (I like Aidell's Organic Chicken Sausages).
+Try to find a brand that doesn't use nitrates or nitrites.
+They have the same flavor as normal sausages (or better) but are much healthier.
 If you have time, brown (or even blacken) the sausage over medium-high heat in a skillet before combining with the other ingredients.

 - 1 tsp finely ground cumin

-Note: This recipe can be made earlier in the day: Cover and refrigerate until an hour before dinner time.
-Let the pan unchill a bit on the counter while the oven preheats and then bake as directed above.
+- Note: This recipe can be made earlier in the day: Cover and refrigerate until an hour before dinner time.
+Let the pan come to room temperature a bit on the counter while the oven preheats and then bake as directed above.

 Garlic Couscous Peppered with Golden Raisins: Fill a kettle with water and put it on to boil.
 Into a small saucepan that has a tight-fitting lid measure 1 cup couscous, 1 cup golden raisins, 3 to 4 cloves of minced garlic, 1 tbsp olive oil, 1/4 tsp fine kosher salt (or table salt), 1/8 tsp crushed red pepper flakes.
 Add 2 cups boiling water.
 Stir and cover pan with lid.
 Wait 5 minutes.
 Remove lid, fluff couscous gently with a fork and serve.